bitmagier/sensor-light/README.md

         [The Rust on ESP Book - Setting Up a Development Environment](https://esp-rs.github.io/book/installation/index.html)
     - Notes:
       - ignore sections for `[no_std]`
       - When it comes to the step `espup install`, you should consider using `espup install --targets esp32h2` instead, to avoid installing lots of unnecessary dependencies for unused Espressif targets.
 - `cargo build`

+After connecting the ESP32-H2 via a flash adapter to an USB computer port:
-- `cargo run`  _(to flash the chip)_
+- `cargo run --release`  _(flashes the chip)_
-- `espflash monitor` _(to monitor ESP32 console output)
+- `espflash monitor` _(optional – see ESP32 console output)_

 ## References